What Is Geriatric Rhinitis? Causes, Symptoms & Management

 The exact cause of geriatric rhinitis is not fully understood.
 However, it is believed to be due to a combination of age-related changes in the nasal mucosa.
 These include:

-• Aging: The natural thinning and drying of the nasal mucosa with age increase susceptibility to inflammation and irritation.
+• Aging: The natural thinning and drying of the nasal mucosa with age increases susceptibility to inflammation and irritation.

 • Chronic Inflammation: Prolonged exposure to irritants like pollution, cigarette smoke, and allergens can lead to chronic inflammation.

-• Hormonal Changes: Age-related shifts in hormone levels can also contribute to the development of geriatric rhinitis.
+• Hormonal Changes: Age-related shifts in hormone levels can also contribute to developing geriatric rhinitis.

 The symptoms of geriatric rhinitis can vary from person to person, but some common ones include:

-• Nasal dryness and crusting: The thinning and drying of the nasal mucosa can cause the formation of crusts in the nasal passages, leading to discomfort and difficulty breathing.
+• Nasal dryness and crusting: The thinning and drying of the nasal mucosa can cause the formation of nasal crusts and crusting in the nasal passages, leading to discomfort and difficulty breathing.

 • Frequent nosebleeds: The dryness and thinning of the nasal mucosa can make it more susceptible to bleeding, leading to frequent nosebleeds.

-• Loss of sense of smell: Chronic inflammation of the nasal mucosa can affect the sense of smell, leading to a decreased ability to detect odors.
+• Loss of sense of smell: Chronic inflammation of the nasal mucosa can affect the sense of smell, decreasing the ability to detect odors.

-• Nasal congestion: Inflammation and irritation of the nasal mucosa can cause swelling and congestion, making it difficult to breathe through the nose.
+• Nasal congestion: Inflammation and irritation of the nasal mucosa can cause swelling and congestion, making breathing difficult through the nose.

-• Postnasal drip: Geriatric rhinitis can cause an excess production of mucus, leading to a constant dripping sensation at the back of the throat.
+• Postnasal drip: Geriatric rhinitis can cause excess mucus production, leading to a constant dripping sensation at the back of the throat, known as postnasal drainage.

 • Sinus infections: Chronic inflammation of the nasal mucosa can increase the risk of developing sinus infections, which can cause facial pain, headaches, and other uncomfortable symptoms.